lanicolas/wordpress_imagebuilder/README.md

   - Image definition and gallery settings
 - A template used to configure the image, this file will:
   - Define the base image to use and VM profile, in this case it will use Ubuntu 18.04 on a Standard_D1_v2 VM.
   - Include the customization script and the commands to run it.
-In this sample the script will install LAMP stack and Wordpress
+In this sample the script will install Wordpress
   - Image Gallery configuration

 ## Solution deployment variables